abw/badger-scaffold-js/README.md

 set its permission to be `755` to make it executable.
 Then the generated `bin/foo.js` script will also be executable.

+You can also create a `config/vars.yaml` or `config/vars.json` file to define any additional variables that should be defined when using this template.

 You can create a library of different scaffold templates and use the `-s` / `--scaffold` option to point to it.